SteveJustin1963/tec-MINT/MINT2 MANUAL EXTENDED.md

 ```
 > [1 2 3 4 5 6 7 8 9 0]
 > .
-3254 // we get the memory location, we do use it this way, so save it to a variable like a!
+3254 // we get the memory location of the heap where the array is stored, but we do not use it this way, so save it to a variable like a!
 >
 ```
 - when defining an array, its contents is placed in the heap and its address onto the stack unless stored in a variable, which is recommended.
-- once defined the array size cannot change.
+- once defined that array size cannot change. make more arrays as needed.
 - for example `> [1] ` will place its address on stack, we can see it with `>.` showing 3234
 - if we add another array [4] then `>.` shows 3238
 - we should save the address that points to the array in a variable, so it acts as a pointer to the array in the heap memory

 ie
 ```
-> [1 2 3 4 5 6 7 8 9 0]a!
+> [1 2 3 4 5 6 7 8 9 0] a!

 >
 ```